isomerpages/govtech-gobusiness/_FAQ/1gf1-marine.md

 All companies are to submit their Manpower Declaration in <a href="https://www.gobusiness.gov.sg/exemptions/login" target="_blank">GoBusiness</a> indicating employee details and their respective work premises.

-For companies in the Marine Shipyard sector, employees working on the shipyards’ production site and shipyard contractors’ external production site e.g. workshop, are to be captured under **“Production site”** premises while employees working from home or at non-production site e.g. back office, are to be captured under **“Other sites”**.
+For companies in the Marine Shipyard sector, employees working on the shipyards’ production site and shipyard contractors’ external production site e.g. workshop, are to be captured under **“Production site”** premises while employees working from home or at non-production site e.g. back office, are to be captured under **“Non Production Sites”**.

 For companies in non-Marine Shipyard sectors, only employees deployed to the <ins>shipyard’s production site</ins> are to be captured under **“Production site”** premises.
-All other employees deployed to other premises e.g. office, other industry sites, are to be captured under **“Other sites”**.
+All other employees deployed to other premises e.g. office, other industry sites, are to be captured under **“Non Production Sites”**.
 This is to facilitate registration and access to RRT for employees deployed to shipyard’s production site.

 Please ensure that details are valid and kept up to date.